curl/everything-curl/usingcurl-ftp.md

 # FTP

-FTP, the File Transfer Protocol, is probably the oldest network protocol that curl supports - it was created in the early 1970s and the official spec that still is the goto documentation is [RFC 959](http://www.ietf.org/rfc/rfc959.txt) from 1985.
-Published well over a decade before the first curl release.
+FTP, the File Transfer Protocol, is probably the oldest network protocol that curl supports - it was created in the early 1970s.
+The official spec that still is the go-to documentation is [RFC 959](http://www.ietf.org/rfc/rfc959.txt), from 1985, published well over a decade before the first curl release.

-FTP was created in a different era of Internet and computers and as such it works a little bit differently than most other protocols.
-These differences can often be ignored and things will just work, but similarly they are also important to know at times when things don't run as planned.
+FTP was created in a different era of the Internet and computers and as such it works a little bit differently than most other protocols.
+These differences can often be ignored and things will just work, but they are also important to know at times when things don't run as planned.

 ## Ping-pong

-The FTP protocol is a command and response protocol.
-The client sends a command and the server responds.
+The FTP protocol is a command and response protocol; the client sends a command and the server responds.
 If you use curl's `-v` option you'll get to see all the commands and responses during a transfer.

 For an ordinary transfer, there are something like 5 to 8 commands necessary to send and as many responses to wait for and read.
-Perhaps needlessly to say, but if the server is in a remote location there will be a lot of time waiting for the ping pong to go through before the actual file transfer can be set up and get started.
+Perhaps needlessly to say, if the server is in a remote location there will be a lot of time waiting for the ping pong to go through before the actual file transfer can be set up and get started.
 For small files, the initial commands can very well take longer time than the actual data transfer.